keanemind/react-gaugejs/README.md

 # react-gaugejs
 React wrapper for [Gauge.js](https://bernii.github.io/gauge.js/)

 There is support for getting the value of the gauge counter as it is incrementing (as seen in the demos on the Gauge.js website) through the handleResultTextChange callback prop.
-Note that this feature relies on [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), which may not be compatible with older browsers.
+Note that this feature relies on [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), which may not be compatible with older browsers.

 ## Usage
 ```